 Author: Todd Gunson, Dermatology Registrar, Greenlane Hospital, Auckland, New Zealand, 2007.

+Thromboangiitis obliterans is a smoking-related condition that results in blood clot formation (thrombosis) in small and medium sized arteries, and less commonly veins.
+The affected areas are most commonly the hands and feet.
 Thromboangiitis obliterans is also known as Buerger disease.
-It is a smoking-related condition that results in blood clot formation (thrombosis) in small and medium sized arteries, and less commonly veins.
-The affected areas are most commonly the hands and feet.

 Thromboangiitis obliterans occurs almost exclusively in smokers.
 It is most common in Eastern Europe, the Middle East, and Asia.
 Most patients are between 20-45 years old consuming homemade cigarettes.
 The incidence appears to have decreased over recent years as smoking has decreased.
 American statistics estimate approximately 10-20 cases per 100,000.